-- ☐ Do not share the AC outlet with other power-consuming equipment, such as a photocopier or a shredder. - You can purchase a power strip with a surge protector.
-This device helps prevent damage to your computer caused by sudden power surges, in an electrical storm, for example. - Do not place heavy objects on the power cord. - To disconnect the cord, pull it out by holding the plug.
-Never pull the cord itself. - Unplug your computer from the AC outlet if you are not planning to use the computer for a long period of time. - ☐ Make sure that the AC outlet is easily accessible. - ☐ When the AC adapter is not used, unplug it from the AC outlet. - Use the AC adapter supplied with your computer or genuine Sony products.
+- Do not share the AC outlet with other power-consuming equipment, such as a photocopier or a shredder. - You can purchase a power strip with a surge protector.
+This device helps prevent damage to your computer caused by sudden power surges, in an electrical storm, for example. - ☐ Use the AC adapter supplied with your computer or genuine Sony products.
 Do not use any other AC adapter as it may cause a malfunction.